 dotnet new mvc -n MyAspNetCoreApp

-This command creates a new MVC application named MyAspNetCoreApp
+This command creates a new MVC application named MyAspNetCoreApp.

 Step 2: Create a New Controller Class

-folder of your ASP.NET Core project.
+Controllers are typically placed in the Controllers folder of your ASP.NET Core project.
 To create a new controller, follow these steps:

 - Navigate to the

-folder in your project. - Add a new class file named
+Controllersfolder in your project. - Add a new class file named

 Sample Code for HomeController